everymind/CuttleShuttle-Analysis/Workflows/forPaper/README.md

 ## How to run this analysis workflow

+### To replicate Results section "Accuracy of prey capture":

+1)

+### To replicate Results section "Numerical characterisations of TSP dynamics":

-1) [Download the manually cropped and aligned videos of all tentacle shots made during the Cuttle Shuttle experiment](https://doi.org/10.7910/DVN/7H82AW) from the Harvard Dataverse.
+1) [Download the manually cropped and aligned videos of all tentacle shots made during the Cuttle Shuttle experiment](https://doi.org/10.7910/DVN/7H82AW) (referred to as "TGB videos") from the Harvard Dataverse.

 2) Open file CuttleShuttle_02_ProcessCuttlePython_genBandEnergies.py and find function load_data (line 47).
-Modify variable video_dir to point to the folder location where you saved the tentacle shot video clips.
+Modify variable video_dir to point to the folder location where you saved the TGB videos.
 Modify variable plots_dir to point to a folder where you would like to save the output of this script (.png and .npy files).
 Save the file, then open a development environment set up to run python scripts, navigate to this folder, then run this script by typing "python CuttleShuttle_02_ProcessCuttlePython_genBandEnergies.py".
 Type "python CuttleShuttle_02_ProcessCuttlePython_genBandEnergies.py -h" for more info/options.

 3) Open file CuttleShuttle_02_CannyEdgeDetector.bonsai using the Bonsai visual language environment (to download visit the [official Bonsai website](https://bonsai-rx.org/)).
-Click the node called 'GetFiles' and modify the 'Path' parameter to point to the folder location where you saved the tentacle shot video clips.
+Click the node called 'GetFiles' and modify the 'Path' parameter to point to the folder location where you saved the TGB videos.
 Click the 'Start' button in the upper left of the program window.
-This will generate .csv files in the same folder as the one which contains the tentacle shot video clips.
-Files ending in 'CannyCount.csv' contain an edginess score for each frame of the tentacle shot video clips; files ending in 'PixelSum.csv' contain the sum of all pixels for each frame of the tentacle shot video clips.
+This will generate .csv files in the same folder as the one which contains the TGB videos.
+Files ending in 'CannyCount.csv' contain an edginess score for each frame of the TGB videos; files ending in 'PixelSum.csv' contain the sum of all pixels for each frame of the TGB videos.

 4) Open file CuttleShuttle_03_analyseCatchVMiss.py and find function load_data (line 55).
 Modify variable data_dir_percentChange to point to the folder location where you saved the output of CuttleShuttle_02_ProcessCuttlePython_genBandEnergies.py.
 Modify variable data_dir_canny to point to the folder location where you saved the output of CuttleShuttle_02_CannyEdgeDetector.bonsai.
 Modify variable plots_dir to point to a folder where you would like to save the output of this script (.png files).
 Save the file, then run this script by typing "python CuttleShuttle_03_analyseCatchVMiss.py".
 Type "python CuttleShuttle_03_analyseCatchVMiss.py -h" for more info/options.